 Many have suffered in their homeland: poverty, persecution, imprisonment, violence and sometimes torture.
 Having come this far, some are still optimistic when they arrive in detention and take part in the activities provided.
-As time goes by, they may become more anxious, depressed, or even suicidal, and start to wonder if they will ever get out.
+However, as time goes by, they may become more anxious, depressed, or even suicidal, and start to wonder if they will ever get out.
 Others have been living in the UK for some time, perhaps having overstayed a work or student visa, or waiting for an asylum decision.
 Although some may criticise them for not keeping to the rules, it is tragic for them when they are uprooted from their lives here.
 Many more have been detained after completion of a custodial prison sentence.
 While some detainees have committed serious crimes in the UK, the majority that we come across have been convicted of relatively minor, non-violent offences.

-In 2011 …
+In 2014 …

 9. Sri Lanka

 Website by 2 Heads Together